etiotan/photo-gallery/README.md

 **Synopsis**

-A responsive image gallery, tested for the most popular phones oniOS & Android.
+A responsive image gallery, tested for the most popular phones on iOS & Android.
 Works best on Chrome.

 **Tools**